railsuser2014/openobject-doc-book-en/source/book/8/8_21_Implem/8_21_Implem_deployment.rst

 * an Open ERP application server,

-* an eTiny web server,
+* an Open ERP client-web server,

-* several clients that access the Open ERP server: they can either be web clients if the eTiny web server is installed, or GTK clients.
+* several clients that access the Open ERP server: they can either be web clients if the client-web server is installed, or GTK clients.

 .. note:: Deployment